fkie-cad/FACT_core/README.md

 Firmware analysis can be used to achieve a number of interesting goals.
 Chief among those are identifying functionality, components and potential security weaknesses in black box firmware.

 The Firmware Analysis and Comparison Tool (FACT) is intended to automate as much as possible of the manual firmware analysis work.
-FACT combines a growing set of powerful analyses to create a unified interface that brings the user from a an arbitrary firmware sample to a finished analysis.
+FACT combines a growing set of powerful analyses to create a unified interface that brings the user from an arbitrary firmware sample to a finished analysis.
 Some of the key features of the FACT analysis, is that results are

 - browsable